Tree Search for Language Model Agents

 Our results are summarized in the table above.
 Introducing search increases success rate substantially across the board.
 Search improves the success rate of the baseline GPT-4o + SoM agent on VWA by 39.7\% relatively (increasing from \(18.6\%\) to \(26.4\%\)), setting a new state-of-the-art on the benchmark.
 On WA, introducing search to the GPT-4o agent improves the success rate substantially as well, increasing it by \(28.0\%\) relatively (\(15.0\%\) to \(19.2\%\)).
 This is competitive with several other prompt-based agents on WA.

 With the Llama-3 caption-augmented agent on VWA, we see that search brings even more significant improvements, improving the success rate by \(119.7\%\) (\(7.6\%\) to \(16.7\%\)).
 We attribute this to the GPT-4o model used for the value function being a generally stronger (multimodal) model than Llama-3.
 With search, Llama-3-70B-Instruct achieves success rates that are close to the best frontier multimodal models.
+On WebArena, we also see a substantial relative improvement of \(32.2\%\) for the text-based Llama-3 agent (\(7.6\%\) to \(10.1\%\)).
 As Llama-3 has openly available model weights, the strong performance of the Llama-3-70B-Instruct agent with search can prove to be a cost effective agent model for iteration and development in future work which requires access to model internals.

 Analysis